capport-wg/7710bis/README.md

-Kumari & Kline         Expires September 12, 2019               [Page 2]
+Kumari & Kline          Expires December 13, 2019               [Page 2]

-Internet-Draft             DHCP Captive-Portal                March 2019
+Internet-Draft             DHCP Captive-Portal                 June 2019

    In order to present users with the payment or AUP pages, the captive-